-The power law function can be written in the form of Equation (1).
+The power law function in the form of Equation (1).

-$$CSR = \mathbf{X}c \, N^{\mathbf{X}d} + \mathbf{X}e + \varepsilon \,, \tag{10}$$ where $X_d$ represents the shape of the curve; $X_c$ is a scaling factor; $X_e$ is the intersection with the CSR axis, and $\varepsilon$ is the fitting error.
-Using the maximum likelihood method (MLM) it is possible to fit the mathematical model and estimate the standard deviation of the fitting error and the standard deviation of the parameters c and e.
-During the fitting procedure, the shape parameter d is assumed fixed at -0.35 for the lower layer and -0.50 for the upper layer.

-Based on the results of the fitting procedure, a standard deviation of the fitting error of 0.008 is chosen for the two diagrams for the two soils.
-The parameters c and e are considered deterministic, as the standard deviation associated is very low.
+$$CSR = \mathbf{X}c \, N^{\mathbf{X}d} + \mathbf{X}e + \varepsilon \,, \tag{10}$$

+- 265 The parameter $X_d$ represents the shape of the curve, $X_c$ is a scaling factor, $X_e$ is the intersection with the CSR axis and $\varepsilon$ is the fitting error.
+Using the MLM technique it is possible to fit the mathematical model and estimate the standard deviation of the fitting error and the standard deviation of the parameters c and e.
+During the fitting procedure, the shape parameter d is assumed fixed equal to -0.35 for the lower layer and -0.50 for the upper layer. - Based on the results of the fitting procedure, a standard deviation of the fitting error of 0.008 is chosen for the two diagrams for the two soils.
+The values c and e are considered deterministic as the standard deviation associated is very low.
 Preliminary simulations show that the uncertainty of a and c derived from the MLM has less influence than the uncertainty in the fitting error.

-It has to be noted that the fitting error, to some extent, reflects the uncertainties of repeatability of the tests.
-Moreover, the relative density of the soil samples is based on the empirical relation applied to the tip resistance (section 3.1).
-To account for the uncertainty in the relative density, different sets of contour diagrams should have been derived from several tests performed with soil samples at different relative densities.
+It has to be noted that the fitting error is to some extent reflecting the uncertainties of repeatability of the tests.
+Moreover, the relative density of the soil samples is based on the empirical relation applied to the tip resistance (chapter 3.1).
+In order to

+275 account for the uncertainty in the relative density, different sets of contour diagrams should have been derived from several tests performed with soil samples at different relative densities.

-The contour diagrams for two different ASR slices are presented in Figures 8 and 9 for the upper and lower layers, respectively.
+The contour diagrams for two different ASR slices are presented in Figure 8 and Figure 9 for the upper and lower layer, respectively.